 - Reduce the heat to medium and pour in the chicken broth.
 Cook, stirring occasionally, until the broth has nearly all reduced.
 The mixture won't be soupy, rather the gnocchi will be coated in a thick sauce.

-- Add the sausage, sweet potato, and onion back to the skillet with the gnocchi and stir to combine.
-Add sage, salt, and pepper to taste and evenly combine.
-Serve right away.
+- Add the cooked sausage, sweet potato, and onion back to the pan with the gnocchi and stir to combine.
+Stir in the sage, salt, and pepper to taste and serve.

 Notes